PCI Certification Overview #

 Credit Card Handling Field

 Each Chargent Payment Gateway record includes a field called Credit Card Handling.
-This field allows you to choose if/how credit card data is stored in different scenarios.
+This field lets you choose if/how credit card data is stored in different scenarios.
 For PCI Compliance or liability reasons, many customers do not wish to store credit card data.
 The options are as follows:

 - Never Clear: Chargent will not remove any card data automatically.